aio-libs/aiomysql/docs/pool.rst

     :param kwargs: The function accepts all parameters that :func:`aiomysql.connect` does plus optional keyword-only parameters
         *loop*, *minsize*, *maxsize*.
+    :param float pool_recycle: number of seconds after which connection is recycled, helps to deal with stale connections in pool, default value is -1, means recycling logic is disabled.
     :returns: :class:`Pool` instance.